Efficient Generative Prediction for EHR Foundation Models: The SCOPE and REACH Estimators: Description of SCOPE and REACH

 \subsection{Risk Estimation from Anticipated Conditional Hazards (REACH)}

 Unlike the two above methods, Risk Estimation from Anticipated Conditional Hazards, which is referred to as $\mathcal{R}$ in equations, samples timelines where the outcome of interest token is \textbf{excluded} from the pool of possible next token candidates.
-These outcome-free timelines are then used as a backbone for a discrete time survival process.
-After the $i$th token in a generated timeline, if the model assigns probability $h_i$ to the possibility that the next token is the outcome of interest, we can treat each step as a survival process where our simulated patient progresses to the next token with probability $1-h_i$ and experiences the outcome of interest with probability $h_i$.
-The probability that the patient experiences the outcome of interest given this backbone is then equal to the inner term in the above sum.

-This estimator eliminates the variance incurred by the model deciding whether or not the outcome of interest actually occurs.
-As a result, REACH is proven to be a lower variance unbiased estimator than both of the techniques described above.
-The primary limitation of this method is that outcome-free backbone timelines are not able to be used for other predictive tasks since they forbid the outcome of interest token from appearing.
+These timelines are usually generated by setting the next token probability for the outcome to zero and re-normalizing the next token distribution, while simultaneously tracking what the probability of this outcome would have been had it not been zeroed out.
+After this timeline has been generated, the generated timeline is then traversed once more from the first new token.
+At each step, the patient has a chance of experiencing the outcome of interest with probability equal to the original next token probability of the outcome of interest.
+It is shown in Appendix~\ref{app:eq_prob} that this two step method results in the patient experiencing the outcome of interest with equal probability to the standard generation method.
+Most critically, since we know the probabilities at each step for the second part of this process, we can compute the probability of the outcome of interest given an outcome free timeline explicitly rather than through sampling, integrating out all variance created by determining whether or not the outcome of interest actually occurs.
+REACH can formally be considered a Rao-Blackwellization in this alternative two-step probability space (Appendix \ref{app:re_rao}).
+See~\figurename{}~\ref{fig:s_v_r} for a visual comparison of SCOPE and REACH.